BA [Hons] Animation

 What modules will I study?

-Critical and Contextual Studies: Visual Culture, Film and Animation History; Design for Animation; Digital Skills for Animation; Life Drawing; Animation Principles; Storyboarding and Layout; shared Introduction to Film, Art + Creative Technologies (FACT) module.
+Visual Culture, Film and Animation History; Design for Animation; Digital Skills for Animation; Life Drawing; Animation Principles; Digital Skills; Introduction to Film, Art + Creative Technologies (FACT) module.

-Critical and Contextual Studies (Film, Technology and the City; Film and Narrative); Design for Animation Production; Digital Skills for Animation Production; Life Drawing; Character Animation Principles; and the Animated Character Performance.
+Critical and Contextual Studies; Design for Animation Production; Digital Skills for Animation Production; Life Drawing; Character Animation Principles; and Production Methods, Storyboarding and Layout.
 In addition, you will be able to choose one module from the bank of available Year 2 FACT electives.

-Critical and Contextual Studies: Research Seminar and Thesis Preparation; Research and Concept Development; Group Industry and Professional Practice; Production Preparation; Advanced Life Drawing for Animation; and Advanced Digital Skills for Animation Production.
+Research Seminar and Thesis Preparation; Research and Concept Development; Toward Professional Practice; Production Preparation; Advanced Life Drawing for Animation; and Advanced Digital Skills for Animation Production.

 Final project and show reel for the Graduate Exhibition, supported by a dissertation and/or documented research project portfolio.